Can Indoor Cycling Help Improve My Running?

 Does Indoor Cycling Increase Fitness?

 Sprint intervals on an indoor trainer can also help you increase your fitness through cycling.
-These high intensity workouts engage your fast twitch muscles, making you a better sprinter.
-It is also very effective at burning fat and improving your muscle tone and strength.
-They help improve your agility and reactiveness.
-Mentally, they may challenge you, preparing you for the struggles of running long distances.
-So many benefits!
+These high-intensity workouts engage your fast twitch muscles, making you a better sprinter.

 Does Indoor Cycling Improve My Running And Build Muscle?